 I recently picked up a bag of chickpea flour (garbanzo bean flour) and thought I’d try my hand at making some bread.
-I knew, without the gluten, I’d have a hard time making a sliceable bread.
+I knew, without the gluten, I’d have a hard time making sliceable bread.
 So instead of falling down that rabbit hole, I stuck with the notion of flatbread.

-What I love about flatbread is it’s versatility.
+What I love about flatbread is its versatility.
 You can use it as a dipping bread with hummus, a simple pizza crust or as slices of bread for a sandwich.
 Flatbread is sort of an “all-purpose” bread that way.
 There’s a reason it’s been around almost as long as the human race!

-So I gave this recipe a try, and failed miserably the first time.
+So I gave this recipe a try and failed miserably the first time.
 It lacked flavor and didn’t seem to want to cook all the way through.
-I was almost ready to give up, but thought I’d try one more time.
+I was almost ready to give up but thought I’d try one more time.

 I hit the nail on the head, as they say!
 It was superb!
 It had wonderful flavor, nutritious ingredients and it can be baked or fried, as you like.
 It makes a marvelous pizza crust (soft, but stable), and is fabulous with hummus or for a sandwich.
 I will say that it’s not quite as sturdy as regular, whole grain sandwich bread is, but close enough to get the job done.
-It’s gluten free, 100% plant based and tastes amazing!
+It’s gluten-free, 100% plant-based, and tastes amazing!
 Best of all, my tummy didn’t complain one bit.
 So I think I have my new bread recipe!
 I hope you’ll enjoy it!

-CLICK PLAY TO SEE THIS RECIPE IN ACTION!
+CLICK TO WATCH THIS RECIPE IN ACTION!

-- 1 1/4 cup chickpea flour
+- 1 ¼ cup chickpea flour

 - 1 tsp. garlic powder